google/kotlin-fhir/README.md

     style C text-align:left
     style D text-align:left
     style E text-align:left
+    style F text-align:left
     style G text-align:left
+    style H text-align:left
     style S1 stroke-dasharray: 5 5
     style S2 stroke-dasharray: 5 5
     style S3 stroke-dasharray: 5 5
 ```

 > Note: The reverse process can be applied for serialization.

 To put all this together, the
 [FHIR codegen](fhir-codegen/gradle-plugin/src/main/kotlin/com/google/fhir/codegen) in the Gradle
-binary plugin generates three classes for each FHIR resource type:
+binary plugin generates, for each FHIR resource type:

-- the model class (the most important class) in the root package e.g. `com.google.fhir.model.r4`,
+- the model class (the primary class) in the root package e.g. `com.google.fhir.model.r4`,
-- the surrogate class (for mapping primitive data types to JSON properties) in the surrogate package
+- the surrogate classes (one for basic primitive type
+  mapping to JSON properties, plus extras for each multi-choice/polymorphic property and backbone element)
-  e.g. `com.google.fhir.model.r4.surrogates`, and
+  in the surrogate package e.g. `com.google.fhir.model.r4.surrogates`, and
-- the serializer class (to delegate serialization/deserialization to the surrogate class) in the
+- the serializer classes (to delegate serialization/deserialization to the corresponding surrogate classes) in the
   serializer package e.g. `com.google.fhir.model.r4.serializers`,

 using